People get personal

 Find out more about side effects

-TeamingUp For Diabetes
+TeamingUp For Diabetes logo

 There’s a lot to think about when you live with diabetes.
 What you eat, how you exercise, and creating a routine are all essential to managing your diabetes well.